giantswarm/releases/kvm/v12.3.2/README.md

 **Nodes will be rolled during upgrade to this version.**

-This patch release prevents an issue with QPS limits introduced by DockerHub.
+This patch release adds registry credentials to prevent an issue with image pulling rate limits recently introduced by Docker Hub.

 **Note before upgrade:**